5 Ways You Should Never Compromise When Buying a Home

 You are rooted in the trenches in your quest for homeownership.
 The last property you toured had the kitchen of your dreams, but it is too close to the highway.
 The retirement condo you saw on the internet has everything on your wish list, but the building doesn't have an elevator.

 A warning to buyers, especially first-timers, in this market, finding everything you want is rare when there are not many homes to choose from, and properties rarely last a week without an accepted offer.
 Although you agree that compromise is a given, it's wise to remember that some factors cannot be changed if you discover the deal you made is not working.
 You don't get an opportunity to test drive a home.

-The place is one characteristic of a home you can’t change or adapt.
-You should make sure that the area meets the needs of your family now, and for the amount of time, you expect to own your home.
+The place is one characteristic of a home you can't change or adapt to.
+You should make sure that the area meets your family's needs now and for the amount of time, you expect to own your home.
 There are a few factors about the location you should consider.
 So when you evaluate a street address, ask yourself these questions.

 - How is the school system rated?

 - What is the crime level?

 - Will I hear unacceptable levels of noise from the highway?

 - How about the neighbors?
 Are there signs of neglect?
 Barking dogs?

 - Are shopping, entertainment, and other necessary services available in the neighborhood?

 - How will the location affect the resale value of my home?